Married... with Children: Ratings

 Another problem lay in the fact that many of the newly developed series on Fox were unsuccessful, which kept the network from building a popular lineup to draw in a larger audience.
 In its original airing debut, Married... with Children was part of a Sunday lineup that competed with the popular Murder, She Wrote and Sunday-night movie on CBS.
 Fellow freshman series included Duet, cancelled in 1989, along with It's Garry Shandling's Show and The Tracey Ullman Show, both of which were canceled in 1990.
 The success of The Simpsons, which debuted on The Tracey Ullman Show in 1987, helped draw some viewers over to Fox, allowing Married... with Children to rank in the Nielsen Top 50 from Season 4 through Season 8, peaking at No. 37 in Season 6.
-Although these ratings were somewhat small in comparison with the other three networks, they were good enough for Fox to keep renewing the show.
-In its prime in the early 1990s, the show was averaging over 20 million viewers each week.
+Although these ratings were somewhat small in comparison with the other three networks, they were nonetheless more than good enough for Fox to keep renewing the show.
+In its prime in the early 1990s, the show was averaging more than 20 million viewers every week.

 While the series did not end on a cliffhanger, it was expected to be renewed for a 12th season (which would have been the final season) and thus did not have a proper series finale when Fox decided to cancel it in 1997.
 With Fox announcing the cancellation publicly before informing the cast and crew, most if not all of them found out about the series cancellation from fans and low-level employees instead of from network executives.
 Katey Sagal stated that she constantly felt that the series was neglected by Fox despite helping bring the fledgling network on the map (Married... with Children having been on even before The Simpsons); for his part, Ed O'Neill attributed possible neglect of the series by Fox to constant turnover of some of the top positions at the network.
-In a 2013 interview, O'Neill stated that he felt TV stations who owned syndication rights to the series put pressure on Fox and Sony Pictures Television to end the series since the show had nearly three times the episodes needed for syndication and the production of more episodes would have resulted in higher rights fees.
+In a 2013 interview, O'Neill stated that he felt that TV stations that owned syndication rights to the series put pressure on Fox and Sony Pictures Television to end it since it had nearly three times the episodes needed for syndication and the production of more episodes would have resulted in higher rights fees.